FindMySchool LogoFindMySchool

 Academic rigour is balanced with genuine engagement.
 The ISI inspection noted that "curriculum leaders are innovative and diligent in their approach to promote pupil learning," and this is evident in the school's emphasis on developing confident, curious learners rather than merely teaching to examinations.
 The school operates in three distinct phases, Lower School (Reception to Year 4), Middle School (Years 5-8), and Senior School (Years 9-13), each with a carefully designed curriculum appropriate to developmental stage.

-Teaching follows traditional structures in terms of subject specialism and clear expectations, but with creative application.
+Teaching follows traditional structures for subject specialism and clear expectations, but with creative application.
 Teachers hold high expectations and provide structured support to ensure that different learning styles and paces are accommodated.
 The Learning Support Department works closely with pupils requiring additional academic support, recognising that individualised approaches are essential to sustained progress.

 Specialist teaching begins early.
 In the Lower School, subjects like French and science are taught by specialists, ensuring that children benefit from expert knowledge from the earliest stages.
 By Middle School, departmental structures strengthen this, and by Senior School, subject expertise becomes paramount.
 The curriculum itself is broad, including traditional humanities alongside practical and creative disciplines.
 Design and technology has been significantly invested in, with a modern facility supporting everything from traditional materials to 3D printing and electronics.